vext01/zesarux/README.md

 * Other features: Visualmem menu, CPU Statistics

-* Includes three easter eggs: Can you find them? :)
+* Includes three easter eggs.
+Can you find them? :)